To the Members of

 Report on Other Legal and Regulatory Requirements

-1. As required by section 143 (3) of the Act we report that:
+(A) As required by Section 143 (3) of the Act we report that:

-a) we have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-b) in our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;
+b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-d) in our opinion the aforesaid financial statements comply with the AccountingStandards specified under section 133 of the Act read with Companies (Indian AccountingStandards) Rules 2015 as amended;
+d) In our opinion the aforesaid financial statements comply with the AccountingStandards specified under Section 133 of the Act read with Companies (Indian AccountingStandards) Rules 2015 as amended;

-e) on the basis of written representations received from the directors as on 31stMarch2016 and taken on record by the Board of Directors none of the directors is disqualifiedas on 31stMarch 2016 from being appointed as a director in terms of section164(2) of the Act; and
+e) On the basis of the written representations received from the directors as on 31stMarch 2020 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2020 from being appointed as a director in terms of Section164 (2) of the Act.

-f) with respect to the adequacy of the internal financial controls over financialreporting of the company and the operating effectiveness of such controls refer to ourseparate report in "Annexure A"; and
+f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in Annexure B'.

 ii.
-The company did not have any long term contract including derivative contract forwhich there were any material foreseeable losses.
+The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses;

 iii.
-There was no amount which was required to be transferred tothe Investor Education and Protection Fund by the Company.
+There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.